 The Dutch NIR contains 23 policy measures; the majority of them are of financial nature applicable at national level and complemented with public procurement initiatives at regional and local level.
 The Dutch Government has put in place a significant number of direct incentives to foster the deployment of alternative fuel vehicles and related infrastructure.
-Approximately one third of the policy measures are targeting zero-emission transport, in particular electro-mobility.
+Approximately one third of the policy measures are targeting zero-emission transport, in particular electromobility.
 As for deployment and manufacturing support, nine measures have been identified in the NIR.
 Eight clusters of measures were identified, of which only five were assessable, for the pairs electricity/road, electricity/water (inland), CNG/road, LNG/road and hydrogen/road.
 The clusters for the pairs LNG/water and electricity/water (maritime) were not sufficiently detailed for an assessment.
-In terms of expected impact of these measures to support the realisation of the AFV/AFI objectives as presented in the NPF and revised in the NIR, the measures for the pairs electricity/road have a high impact, while all the other (assessable) measures have a medium impact.
+In terms of expected impact of these measures to support the realisation of the AFV/AFI objectives as presented in the NPF and revised in the NIR, the measures have a medium impact.
 The level of ambition for policy and deployment & manufacture support measures between the NPF and the NIR has increased in the NIR for electricity/road, hydrogen/road and electricity/water while it remains the same for CNG/road and LNG/road.